Data economy: Human-driven data economy

 The human-driven data economy is a fair and functioning data economy in which data is controlled and used fairly and ethically in a human-oriented manner.
 The human-driven data economy is linked to the MyData Movement and is a human-centered approach to personal data management.

 This means that individuals have the ability to decide how their personal information is used and shared, ensuring transparency and accountability.
 It also aims to create systems where data contributes to societal benefits without compromising individual rights.

 Personal data economy

 The personal data economy is created by individuals using personal data, which people supply either directly or indirectly.
 Consumers become suppliers and controllers.

 Algorithm economy

 In an algorithm economy, companies and individuals can buy, sell, trade, or donate individual algorithms or apps pieces, by leveraging dedicated marketplaces.

 Transition to data economy

 Market size

 The size of the EU data economy was estimated to be more than €285 billion in 2015, representing over 1.94% of the EU GDP.
 Key sectors in the data economy either are or are on the way to becoming data-driven.
 For example, the manufacturing, agriculture, automotive, smart living environments, telecommunications, healthcare, and pharma industries are at the core of the data economy.

-Benefits

-Management of personal information makes everyday life easier and adds to well-being.
-A unified procedure opens up opportunities for user-oriented innovations and business activities.

-Individuals have control over the data concerning themselves.
-Individuals can actively define the services and the conditions under which their personal information is used.
-The service providers worthy of people's trust can also get access to significantly more extensive and varied data e-services.